dpretet/dotfiles/README.md

 # ••• dotfiles •••

-Host my development environment relying on Zsh, (Neo)Vim, Tmux, Ctags and Git.
+Development environment relying on Zsh, (Neo)Vim, Tmux, Ctags and Git.

 To install locally the repository: